-Mosan follows international WHO standards and received environmental permissions in Guatemala.Interview with representative
+Mosan follows international WHO standards and received environmental permissions in Guatemala.Interview with representative in 2019

-Pilot projects, interviews with users and stakeholders, lab tests of collected material before and after treatmentInterview with representative
+Pilot projects, interviews with users and stakeholders, lab tests of collected material before and after treatmentInterview with representative in 2019

 Mosan collaborated with GIZ, OXFAM, WSUP, MIT IDIN, and USAID.
 Mosan was awarded with the German first prize of the Bestform Award 2013, the first prize of the German Hans-Sauer Social Design Award 2015.
 In 2016 selected as a UBS Social Innovator.
 In 2016 awarded with Swiss Social Entrepreneurship Award SEIF.
 In 2017 selected as “Solution that Saves Lives & Supports Development” by the Aid and International Development Forum (AIDF).
 In 2019 selected as one of the FORBES Top 10 Swiss Start-ups and Top 100 FAMAE Water innovators.